betstella/document_manager/README.md

 ## Running Project

 The following command will build the project and run it in a docker container, which includes the database.
-All of the configuration is inside the docker-compose.yml file.
+All the configuration is inside the docker-compose.yml file.
 ```
 docker compose up --build
 ```